Canadian Arctic tundra: Caribou

 A publication of the U.S. National Park Service concludes that the native caribou will be affected by increasing climate change in the Canadian Arctic.
 Rising temperatures account for decreasing access opportunities to lichen, the caribou's primary food source in their winter harvest.
 While there is going to be an increase of dense shrubs, the species tends to avoid such plants due to the threat of wolf predation.
 It is expected the caribou will likely not choose to feed on these shrubs.
 In addition, the higher wind rates have already affected the caribou population, because increased wind rates causes snow to harden.
 Snow hardening makes it difficult for caribou to roam along their typical migration patterns and access to lichen buried in snow is more difficult.

 Arctic Fox

 The Arctic fox (Vulpes lagopus) - a highly adapted species is one of the land-dwelling predators of the Arctic region.
 Its physiognomy fits with the greyish-white background patterns of the local tundra and mountain habitats.
 Thick fur, specialized ‘heat-retaining’ circulatory systems in their feet and an ability to lower their metabolic rate are traits that are rather disadvantageous in warmer non-polar habitats.
 Survival and successful reproduction in any other biome are unlikely.

-The species is regarded a prime indicator of the overall health of the tundra, its sensitivity makes it an indicator species (an organisms whose presence, absence or abundance - among others - reflects the health, environmental conditions and integrity of a specific habitat).
+The species is regarded a prime indicator of the overall health of the tundra, its sensitivity makes it an indicator species (an organism whose presence, absence or abundance - among others - reflects the health, environmental conditions and integrity of a specific habitat).
 An IUCN study argues that persistent global warming is going to have severe consequences for the species' future.